 - The College reserves the right for its authorized personnel (i.e. Residential Life staff, Public Safety staff, etc.) to enter rooms to inspect, protect and maintain College property and to inspect the contents of student packages, room furnishings, handbags, or backpacks when violations of College policy, State or Federal laws are suspected.
 “Probable cause” exists when authorized College personnel has reasonably trustworthy information which would warrant a person of reasonable caution to believe that an offense has been or is being committed.

 - Residential Life staff and Resident Assistants will inspect student rooms for the purpose of safety and security at the start of each vacation break period.
 Rooms will be checked for open or unlocked doors and windows, unauthorized residence hall furnishings, plugged in and/or hazardous electrical appliances or health hazards, If warranted, the student will be notified in writing of any items confiscated; arrangements will be made for the return of confiscated items provided that the possession of these items is not a violation of public law.
 All alcoholic beverages confiscated will be disposed of immediately and will not be returned to the student(s).

 - Student rooms may be entered without notice in emergency situations.
 An emergency situation exists when imminent danger to life, safety, health, or property is feared.
-Dean of Students Office staff members also may enter rooms without prior notification or in the absence of the occupant(s) for matters relating to the comfort and/or safety of fellow hall residents; for example, to close a window or turn off an alarm clock.
+Office of Student Life staff members also may enter rooms without prior notification or in the absence of the occupant(s) for matters relating to the comfort and/or safety of fellow hall residents; for example, to close a window or turn off an alarm clock.
 Such entries are to be recorded by the staff member documenting the name of the person entering the room, the phone extension, the time and date entry was gained, and the reason for entry.

 The above policy does not apply to custodial and maintenance personnel as maintenance requests by students shall be considered as permission to enter.
 In such cases, no notification of entry will be given.